thiippal/running-courses-at-csc/README.md

 Access the [CSC Notebooks](https://notebooks.csc.fi) service using a web browser.
 Log in using your HAKA Federation account (that is, your university account).

-The landing page will show a list of Blueprints, which consist of various interactive programming environments.
+The landing page will show a list of Blueprints, which are like "recipes" for launching various interactive programming environments.

 Provided that you have requested group administrator rights, you should see **Groups** and **Blueprints** in the menu on top of the page.